SuzuSuzu-HaruHaru/league-standings/README.md

     sorting: "FIFA World Cup"
 });
 ```
 means that any ties between teams that finished level on points will be resolved using the standard procedure employed by FIFA during the FIFA World Cup group stage and qualification rounds.
-The full list of such keywords, as well as which list of tiebreaker each competition exactly employs, is available in the [documentation on github.io](#documentation).
+The full list of such keywords, as well as which list of tiebreakers each competition exactly employs, is available in the [documentation on github.io](#documentation).

-In its most general form, `sorting` will accept an object with keys
+In its most general form, `sorting` will accept an object with six subkeys as in the following example

 ```javascript
 const teams = ["San Marino", "Italy", "Spain", "France"];